 - Stay in touch with the individual contacts you made during the conference.
 Follow-up with at least one special connection to inspire, motivate and help each other to make progress towards each other’s goals.
 Create a valuable network you can rely on throughout the coming year and beyond.

 I hope this suggested checklist makes you feel prepared and excited for an amazing experience at APC.
 Follow it and you’ll arrive ready to make the most of this annual opportunity for growth and personal development!
 Can’t wait to see you there!

-Lisa Assetta has worked for more than 30 years as an administrative professional, serving in a variety of administrative and customer service roles.
+About the Author: Lisa Assetta has more than 30 years experience as an administrative professional.
 She has worked with business owners, executives, and chief executive officers in a wide range of industries, including manufacturing, publishing, restaurants, and aviation.
-Lisa currently works as the Senior Executive Assistant to the Chief Executive Officer of Tampa International Airport, a position she has held since January 2015.
-Her responsibilities include creating systems to enhance productivity and efficiency in the CEO’s office, calendar management and serving as a liaison to the CEO’s Executive Team.
-Passionate about eco-friendly business practices and office wellness, Lisa is a member of the airport’s LEAF Team, which advises management on sustainability issues, and the airport’s Wellness Committee.
-She is a long-time ASAP member and is currently serving as a member of the Advisory Council for the Executive Assistants' Summit at the APC.
-You can catch her as a panelist in Managing Up: An Up Close And Personal Interview And Discussion at this year’s APC.
+Lisa currently works as the Senior Executive Assistant to the CEO of Tampa International Airport.
+Her responsibilities include creating systems to enhance productivity and efficiency in the CEO's office, calendar management and serving as a liaison to the CEO's Executive Team.
+Passionate about eco-friendly business practices and office wellness, Lisa is a member of the airport's LEAF Team, which advises management on sustainability issues, and the airport's Wellness Committee.
+Previously she served as a member of the Advisory Council for the Executive Assistants' Summit.